LieutenantFrank/pyAirlinesManagerTycoon/README.md

   https://sites.google.com/a/chromium.org/chromedriver/downloads

-I had to start the cmd window as administrator for it to work Once you're ready just run python pricing.py
+I had to start the cmd window as administrator for it to work once you're ready just run python pricing.py